 How to develop a risk management program

-The planning for construction of the program must be done by top management.
+The planning for construction of the program should always be done by top management.
 Their planning will determine the program’s success or failure.
 The need to eliminate, or at least control, human suffering and the direct and indirect costs of accidents should be the incentive to establish an effective loss control program.

-The following are recommended elements of a loss control program.
 Your safety program should include, but not be limited to, the following:

 - As part of the annual performance review of each supervisor, include a review of how well he or she controlled injuries and accidents in the employee group for which they are responsible.